The Pharos Lighthouse at Alexandria

 Passed over a warm, shallow water and/or a wetted surface, heated air would be released as a humid ring of vapour from an unbroken circle of pyramids or similar structures set in the sea at a radius of around 200m from the central tower.
 Producing an unbroken ring of warm thermals, they would provide the major convective heat source to sustain IRV circulation and thus act as the primary energy trigger for starting the ACE mechanism.

-In contrast, cold water is an ideal agent for chilling heat exchangers to induce condensation, now assumed (by me) as the primary role of this special version of vortex technology.
-Acting within the core of the (ACE) mechanism, any cooling would act to sustain an inverted ring vortex, centred on the tower.
+In contrast, cold water is an ideal agent for chilling heat exchangers to induce condensation.
+Acting within the core of the tower, the cooling effect could be used to sustain an inverted ring vortex, centred on the tower.
 To top

 13. Anomalous Funnels of 'Smoke'.